dai-shi/blog/content/posts/redux-meets-hooks-for-non-redux-users-a-small-concrete-example-with-reactive-react-redux/index.md

 If you are not familiar with TypeScript, try ignoring `State`, `Action` and `*Type`.

-The following is the type definisions for State and Action.
+The following is the type definitions for State and Action.

 #### ./src/types/index.ts